 Homebrew and also Homebrew Cask have recently been offering the possibility of automation.
 As in the development with Ruby or Ruby on Rails, where there is a

 Gemfile in which all dependencies are defined or in Node.js, where a

 package.json does this task, there is the possibility to create a

-Caskfile and automatically install a large number of software with a new command.
+Caskfile and automatically install a large number of software packages with a new command.